Facilecomm/shippingbo-api-doc/docs/Good Practices/Order source/Order Management/Connect-order-source.md

 stoplight-id: c3fa417ce0854
 ---

-# Create your first order
+# Manage orders

 ## Introduction

-In this article we will see how to connect an order source, this integration can be usefull when the source is not natively connected to Shippingbo ([see availables sources](https://www.shippingbo.com/integrations/)) or if you need a special integration or specific behaviour
+In this article we will see how to connect an order source.
+This integration can be useful when the source is not natively connected to Shippingbo ([see availables sources](https://www.shippingbo.com/integrations/)) or if you need a special integration or specific behaviour

 ## Create orders on Shippingbo